vcheplygina/fyp2024/assignment_midway.md

 ## Hand-in mandatory assignment

-You must hand in your Github repository which contains:
+You must hand in your group Github repository which contains:

 * groupXX_summary.md with your findings about the data.
 Every group member must have made non-trivial commits to this file
-* groupXX_annotation.md with your findings about the annotation process (This is optional)
+* groupXX_annotation_comments.md with your findings about the annotation process (This is optional)
 * groupXX_imageids.csv with two columns: annotator ID, and filename of an annotation
 * groupXX_masks/ directory, where all the annotations are stored.
 The annotations must be committed by the group members who made them